adap/flower/baselines/fedavgm/README.md

 Regarding this architecture, the historical references mentioned on the FedAvg and FedAvgM papers are [this](https://web.archive.org/web/20190415103404/https://www.tensorflow.org/tutorials/images/deep_cnn) and [this](https://web.archive.org/web/20170807002954/https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10/cifar10.py).

+Important to highlight the rationale with this CNN model stated on FedAvgM paper:

+> "*This model is not the state-of-the-art on the CIFAR-10 dataset, but is sufficient to show relative performance for the purposes of our investigation."*

 **Dataset:** This baseline includes the CIFAR-10 and FMNIST datasets.
 By default it will run with the CIFAR-10.
 The data partition uses a configurable Latent Dirichlet Allocation (LDA) distribution (`concentration` parameter equals 0.1 as default) to create **non-iid distributions** between the clients.
 The understanding for this `concentration` (α) is that α→∞ all clients have identical distribution, and α→𝟢 each client hold samples from only one class.

 | Dataset | # classes | # partitions | partition method | partition settings|